 Tooth Extractions Can Improve Your Oral Health

 We help our patients keep their natural teeth whenever possible.
-But, in some cases, tooth extractions in Leawood are necessary to help you move forward with a healthier smile.
+But, in some cases, tooth extractions are necessary to help you move forward with a healthier smile.
 Dr. Dennis Ayer and our team have the experience and gentle touch that makes extractions easier than you expect.
 Your comfort comes first through every step of the process and we also offer sedation options to make the procedure stress-free.
-If you think you may need a tooth extraction, don’t hesitate to give our office a call so we can create a treatment plan that’s right for you!
+If you think you may need a tooth extraction, don’t hesitate to give our Leawood, KS dental office a call so we can create a treatment plan that’s right for you!

 Why Choose Dr. Dennis Ayer for Wisdom Tooth Extractions?

 There are many possible reasons to have a tooth removed.
 One of the most common is when a tooth has been so badly damaged by a large cavity or fracture that it can’t support a filling or dental crown.

 By doing an extraction, we remove the damaged tooth before it causes additional problems and then discuss a replacement option to restore your smile.
 Here are some additional reasons you may need to have a tooth removed:

 - Overcrowding (this is commonly done prior to orthodontic treatment)

 - Wisdom teeth that are in danger of damaging other teeth

 - Advanced gum disease that has caused the teeth to become loose